1:1 Physician Coaching

 Why Physicians Choose to Coach With Me

-I bring decades of wisdom and experience as a practicing physician, department chief, physician leader, physician coach, mom, daughter, and wife.
+I bring decades of wisdom and experience as a practicing pediatrician, department chief, physician wellness leader, and physician coach.
+I started leading physician wellness at my institution in 2002.
+I began coaching physicians in 2019.

-Working with Jessie is revelatory.
+“Working with Jessie is revelatory.
 She provides practical tools that help us manage the daily demands of our profession more effectively.

 This work serves as an antidote to our work-induced stress responses, while cultivating calm, patience, and clarity.” - ER MD, TPMG

-• are navigating leadership strain, desiring a career change or pivot, or feeling like you want more from your life
+Are desiring a career change or pivot, or feeling like you want more from your life

-• want practical tools you can use immediately—at work and at home
+Want practical tools you can use immediately—at work and at home

 The Details